Meteor Mission

 An advertisement from 80 Microcomputing

 The goal is to move a missile, represented by an up-arrow, through the meteors to dock at the space port at the top of the screen.
 It is a two-player game and the players compete with each other.
 The player who docks at the spaceport the greater number of times wins.
-Player 1 uses the up and down arrows to control the missile on the left.
-Player 2 uses the right arrow and CLEAR key to control the missile on the right (which makes sense if you look at a Model I keyboard).
+Player 1 uses the UP and DOWN arrows to control the missile on the left.
+Player 2 uses the RIGHT arrow and CLEAR key to control the missile on the right (which makes sense if you look at a Model I keyboard).
 Unfortunately, the use of the up-arrow symbol for the missiles makes them somewhat difficult to distinguish it from the background.

 Instructions screen in Meteor Mission